sleak-lbl/weekly-emails/weekly-email-20180122.md

 ## Upcoming Outages <a name="outages"/> ##

+HPSS User:         01/24/18 9:00-15:00 PST, Scheduled maintenance.
+                    The system will be unavailable during this window of time.

 All NERSC systems  02/06/18 6:00-19:00 PST, NERSC Quarterly maintenance
                     All NERSC systems and filesystems will be unavailable from 6am to 7pm.

-HPSS Backup:       01/17/18 9:00-14:00 PST, Scheduled maintenance.
-                    The system will be unavailable during this window of time.

-HPSS User:         01/24/18 9:00-14:00 PST, Scheduled maintenance.
-                    The system will be unavailable during this window of time.